How to apply

 Medical students selection criteria

-- Completion of 2, 3 or 4 years of the MBBS course
+- Completion of 3 or 4 years of the MBBS course (3 years of a graduate entry programme)

-- Normally, passes, at the first attempt, in Parts 1,2 and 3 MBBS (as relevant to the year of intercalation.)
+- Passes in Parts 1,2 and 3 MBBS (as relevant to the year of intercalation.)

 Dental students selection criteria

-- Completion of 2 (subject to approval), 3 or 4 years of the BDS course
+- Completion of 3 or 4 years of the BDS course

-- Normally, passes, at the first attempt, in Parts 1 and 2 BDS
+- Passes, in Parts 1 and 2 BDS

 - Completion of all continuous assessment to interview date for Part 3 (Term 10)